 - Buy a print in “Artist Alley”: The independent artists attending the Grand Rapids Comic-Con also have expenses, plus many of them are working on being seen at the next level.
 Make sure to support their journey by purchasing a print or two from favorite artists at the show.
 It also helps in the fact that the artists tell their artist friends that the Grand Rapids Comic-Con is a high quality event that supports the arts community, and that increases our pool of available artists that are willing to attend the show.

 - Buy some official swag from the show: We always have a wide variety of official Grand Rapids Comic-Con T-shirts, prints, buttons, stickers, and other merchandise available in our show booth.
 Make sure to pick up something to remember the show.
 Even a $1 sticker or button helps!
 If you can’t buy at the show or forget you can always order it through our official store here.

 - Keep the event a safe one: It only takes one bad apple to spoil the bunch, and it only takes one person to ruin a good time for many others.
 Make sure to not be that person by obeying the rules of the Grand Rapids Comic-Con and gently reminding your friends who may not be doing so that it is in the event’s best interest to cooperate.

 - Give feedback: We do want your opinions, seriously!
 Make sure to spend some time after the Grand Rapids Comic-Con to give your feedback on what you liked and did not like about the show.
-You may do so by filling our a survey that we plan to have available after the show, writing us at email@example.com, or posting on our Facebook wall.
+Our Facebook feed has a posting of what you liked/didn’t like after every show, so make sure you contribute your opinion.

 See, you were going to do most or all of that anyway, right?
 Being supportive of the Grand Rapids Comic-Con is quite easy, and we greatly appreciate any and all support!